lackrobin/quarkus-gradle-build-image/README.md

 This image can be used on google cloud build as a build image to build a native quarkus image.

+## Image

+you can find the prebuildt image here: https://hub.docker.com/r/lackrobin/quarkus-gradle-build-image

 ## Example usage
 ```yaml
 steps: